xTrayambak/Artemis/README.md

-"Divide"
+"Divide":
  the Divide function performs the division operation.
 Eg:
 ```csharp
 using System;